 While blogging can work wonders both for B2B and B2C companies, we want to look at how business blogging is particularly effective for the B2B industry.

-First of all, it's important for B2B companies to establish thought leadership, whatever industry it may be.
-Save from some already established brands, blogging is one of the most effective ways for the small players and newcomers to build up their online presence and authority.
+First of all, B2B companies need to establish thought leadership, whatever industry they may be in.
+Save from some already established brands, blogging is one of the most effective ways for small players and newcomers to build their online presence and authority.

-Here are some quick statistics on B2B blogging trends:
+Here are some quick statistics on B2B marketing trends:

 Given that the majority of B2B marketers are putting their best foot forward this year, how does a B2B company set up its business blog for success?